simonwardjones/simonwardjones.co.uk/content/posts/probability_distributions.md

 # Beta Distribution

 The beta distribution is a family of continuous probability distributions defined on the interval $[0, 1]$ parametrized by two positive shape parameters, denoted by $\alpha$ and $\beta$.
 The Beta distribution has the following probability density function.
-It is often used in bayesian statistics as it is the conjugate prior of the Bernoulli, Binomial, Negative Binomial and geometric distributions.
+It is often used in Bayesian statistics as it is the conjugate prior of the Bernoulli, Binomial, Negative Binomial and geometric distributions.
 $$
 f(x) = \frac{1}{B(\alpha,\beta)}x^{\alpha-1}(1-x)^{\beta-1}
 \qquad \text{for }x\in [0,1]\\\\